 - Senz° smart umbrella – stormproof umbrella of up to 80 km/h, has a 12 months storm warranty, comes in trendy colors and is budget friendly at an average of €30

 - Pileus: The Internet Umbrella – Internet-connected umbrella that has a large screen on the top surface, a built-in camera, a motion sensor, GPS, and a digital compass and lets you share photos and provides 3D map navigation.
-Since this is still a concept, a price has not been yet set up.
+Since this is still a concept, a price has not yet been set up.

 - Samurai Sword Handle Umbrella – a sturdy umbrella that has the handle in the form of a samurai sword with nylon “scabbard” and adjustable shoulder strap and is available at $20

 - Star Wars/Blade Runner Umbrella – umbrella with a StarWars Lightsaber hilt and anodized shaft; futuristic black umbrella with LED shaft, Blade Runner-themed.
-The StarWars umbrella will cost forty dollars and the Blade Runner one will sell for $25.
+The StarWars umbrella will cost forty dollars, and the Blade Runner one will sell for $25.

 It might seem weird for some to consider a coat to be a weather gadget, but when you think about freezing temperatures outsides or radiation, then it suddenly makes sense.
-There is a also a coat for those that carry with them their smartphone, tablet, charging docks – yes, there is a coat that will help you house all that.
+There is also a coat for those that carry with them their smartphone, tablet, and charging docks – yes, there is a coat that will help you house all that.